mitraboga/earnings-call-sentiment-analysis/README.md

    - “Is sentiment moving?”
    - “Is leadership credibility aligned with analysts?”
    - “Where are the outliers and how confident are we?”

+This report is designed with one goal:

+> **Keep the main page clean and executive-friendly — push the deep diagnostics into interactive tooltips.**

 ---